savau/nixos-config/README.md

   ...
 ```

-Now, we are ready to install NixOS:
+Now we are ready to install NixOS:
 ```
 $ nixos-install
 $ reboot